howech/gestalt/README.md

  Configuration.
 Namespaces are converted to nested objects.
 If a namespace has the appearance of an array in that its internal names are sequential numbers starting with 0, it will be converted into an array instead of a regular object.
+The resultant object will not generate any events and will not have source attribution.

 - options( options )